MS in Occupational Therapy (Entry-Level Degree)

 - OT Observation/Volunteer Work: A specific number of hours of observation or volunteer work are not required; however, it is recommended that applicants have at least 50 hours of experience with an occupational therapist prior to application.
 Many applicants have over 200 hours of OT observation or volunteer experience.

 If prerequisites were completed more than three years prior to beginning occupational therapy course work, it is highly recommended that the applicant review a current text prior to enrollment so he or she has up-to-date knowledge.
 If prerequisites were completed more than eight years ago, it is recommended that the applicant retake the course(s) or complete an intensive self-study prior to enrollment.
-If the anatomy course was completed more than three years prior to beginning the occupational therapy courses, or if a grade of C was earned in the anatomy course, a 30-hour human cadaver lab will be required.
+If the anatomy course was completed more than three years prior to beginning the occupational therapy courses, or if a grade of C or below was earned in the anatomy course, a 30-hour human cadaver lab will be required.
 This lab will be offered at UIC across the fall and spring semesters of the first year, and includes 30 contact hours.

 Applicants who do not meet the GPA or GRE expectations, but who demonstrate strengths in other areas, may be considered.